 New Member Book Offer

-New AWS Individual Members can receive their choice of ONE of more than 20 publications for just $35.
+New AWS Individual Members can receive their choice of ONE publication from the following list for just $35.
 Which one is best for you?
 New Individual Members outside of the United States must include $50 shipping fee for a total of $85.

 Jefferson's Welding Encyclopedia on CD-ROM (a $176 value)